knossos-project/knossos-project.github.io/_doc/KNOSSOS_gui_options.rst

 * Comment: While categories describe general object types, comments can be any information on single objects.
 * \#: The number of subobjects contained in the object.
 Objects with more than one subobject are merge results.
 * Subobject IDs: The list of subobjects contained in the object.
 Due to space reasons only the 10 first subobjects are listed.

+Comments Tab
+^^^^^^^^^^^^

+Here you can define your comment shortcuts and select distinguishing  node colors and radii for them.

+If you want to activate color and radius highlighting, you have to check the options “Use custom comment color” and “Use custom comment radius”.

+Shortcuts can be placed on F1-F10.
+When pressing a comment shortcut during skeletonization, the currently active node will receive the corresponding comment.
+If the current workmode is “Segmentation Merge” or “Segmentation Paint”, the comment is placed on the selected object instead.
+Color and node highlighting do not affect segmentation objects.

+* The shortcuts will be saved for you on closing KNOSSOS.
+* Note that if a comment matches several substrings, only the first substring will be considered for highlighting.
+So place your most important substring into the first text box, the second most important into the second text box, and so on.